AmayaGS/AmayaGS/README.md

 ## :t-rex:

+I work at the intersection of :computer: AI, :pill: medicine and :seedling: biology!
+I live in hope that AI research will help us understand the complex, wonderful world of biology, immunology and pathogenesis ✨:dizzy:

 <!--
 **AmayaGS/AmayaGS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.